rmtuckerphx/badgerific/docs/RULES.md

 ```

 ## 5th Game
-Earned when a new game starts and it is the fifth game ever played.
+Earned when the fifth game ever played is ended.

 This badge can only be earned once.